The Economics Behind Objective Analysis

 AIMultiple follows FTC guidelines on disclosures where appliable.

-As a result of this input, vendors' impact on AIMultiple articles is limited to:
+As a result of working with AIMultiple, vendors' impact on AIMultiple articles is limited to:

-- Getting their products listed at the top of other vendors.
-This is disclosed clearly to readers
+- Getting their products ranked at the top of our lists.
+This is disclosed clearly to readers.

 - Having links on their product names that lead to their websites

-Other than the two points above, vendors have no influence over AIMultiple articles.
-Vendors can not make any contributions to any AIMultiple research.
+Other than the two points above, vendors that are AIMultiple’s customers have no influence over AIMultiple articles.
+Customers can not make any contributions to any AIMultiple research.